-The MoNLR/PMU will be responsible for the completion of the ESIA and ESMP for all components with construction.
-Safeguards instruments will feed into the bid documents to aid contractors in applying and preparing other instruments such as site-specific ECOP prior to the start of construction; a requirement which forms part of the criteria for bid selection.
-Ongoing screening and application of environment and social instruments will continue during project implementation through implementation, including monitoring and reporting of mitigation measures.
-The environment and social management procedure and the responsible units/offices are presented in the succeeding sections (section 8).
+The MoNLR/PMU will be responsible for reviewing and ensuring the completion of the ESIAs and/or ESMPs for all subcomponents with construction.
+Safeguards instruments will feed into the bid documents to aid contractors in applying and preparing other instruments such as site-specific ECoP prior to the start of construction; a requirement which forms part of the criteria for bid selection.
+Ongoing screening and application of environment and social instruments will continue during project implementation through the monitoring and reporting of mitigation measures.
+The environment and social management procedure and the responsible units/offices are presented in Section 8.